 It's easily made in the food processor and can be made up to two days ahead of time.

-And yes, it does need to be fully blind-baked.
-New to blind baking?
-Check out this Blind Baking tutorial, though the recipe below gives you all the details you need to know.
+And yes, it does need to be fully blind-baked before the pie is filled.
+New to blind-baking?
+Check out this Blind-Baking tutorial, though the recipe below gives you all the details you need to know.

 Let's Talk About the Meringue

-The Swiss method is made by cooking egg whites and sugar together over a double boiler until it reaches 160ºF, or until it has thickened and all the sugar has dissolved.
+The Swiss method is made by cooking egg whites and sugar together over a double boiler until the mixture reaches 160ºF, or until it has thickened and all the sugar has dissolved.
 Then, the mixture is beaten with an electric mixer until light and fluffy.
-The egg whites are cooked through and safe to consume as is, and it has a thick, glossy texture that is completely unmatched.
+The egg whites are cooked through and safe to consume as-is, and the resulting meringue has a thick, glossy texture that is completely unmatched.

 Serving Lemon Meringue Pie

 This pie is best served on the same day that the meringue is made.
-However, the pie can be made up until the part of the lemon filling is poured into the baked pie crust up to one day ahead.
+However, the lemon filling can be poured into the baked pie crust and refrigerated up to one day ahead.
 It can last a little longer than that, but it's best to let it sit for no more than a day.

 You can toast the meringue under the broiler (just make sure to watch it closely) or with a kitchen torch.

-Since this recipe uses a swiss meringue--if properly made--it will stay stable for a minimum of a few hours.
+This recipe uses Swiss meringue, which, if properly made, will stay stable for at least a few hours.

-The longest I've had a Lemon Meringue Pie last in my refrigerator was about 3 days before it started to weep a little bit.
-So leftovers can be kept for a few days.
+The longest I've had a Lemon Meringue pie in my refrigerator was about three days before it started to weep.
+So, leftovers can be kept for a few days.

-Lemon Meringue Pie can be super tricky, and many of the components can trip people up.
-Below I share some of the common problems people have with making it, and some tips for how to avoid it.
+Lemon Meringue Pie can be super tricky to make, and many of the components can trip people up.
+Below, I share some of the most common problems people typically run into, and some tips for how to avoid them.
 I'll also address how this recipe is different than most to avoid these common problems.

-Make sure to fully blind bake the crust, especially for this recipe.
-This recipe has an extra thick pastry to stand up to the heavy lemon and meringue filling, and it will need extra time to fully bake through.
-You'll know it's done with the pastry is no longer shiny, and has begun to puff up in areas.
+Make sure to fully blind-bake the crust, especially for this recipe.
+This recipe has an extra-thick pastry to stand up to the heavy lemon and meringue filling, and it will need extra time to bake through fully.
+You'll know it's done with the pastry is no longer shiny and has begun to puff up in areas.

 This recipe has a well-balanced lemon filling, with more than ¾ cup of fresh-squeezed lemon juice and lemon zest.
-With each bite, you can taste the pucker of the lemon, but it's not too sour that it's overwhelming.
-If you want your lemon filling to bend more to the side of sour, you can reduce the amount of sugar in the lemon filling to ¾ cup sugar, which will make the amount of lemon juice and added sugar equal.
+With each bite, you can taste the pucker of the lemon, but it's not so sour that it's overwhelming.
+If you want your lemon filling to bend more to the side of sour, you can reduce the amount of sugar in the lemon filling to ¾ cup, which will make the amount of lemon juice and added sugar equal.

-This recipe flips the script of the traditional way to make lemon meringue pie by making the lemon filling first and then chilling it fully before adding on the meringue.
-This means less of the thickener can be used since the lemon filling has time to firm up before the meringue is put on and that the pie can be served right away once the meringue is added on.
+This recipe flips the script of the traditional way to make lemon meringue pie by making the lemon filling first and then chilling it fully to set before adding the meringue.
+This means less thickener can be used, since the lemon filling has time to firm up before the meringue is put on, and that the pie can be served right away once the meringue is added on top.
 That solves two problems at once!

 This is by far the most common problem people complain about when it comes to this pie.
 And truly, switching up the type of meringue is the easiest solution to a weepy pie.
-First, a swiss meringue is much more stable than a french meringue.
+First, a Swiss meringue is much more stable than a French meringue.
 Second, the meringue is added after the lemon filling is cooled, so it can be served right away.
-Meringues start to weep after sitting for a long period of time, so no concern there.
-And, the filling is chilled before the meringue is added, which means that the hot filling won't destabilize the meringue.
-One thing to note is that when spreading the meringue on top of the lemon filling, it's best to avoid any pockets of air.
-This also helps prevent any premature weeping.
+Meringues start to weep after sitting for a long period of time.
+Since the filling is chilled before the meringue is added, the hot filling won't destabilize the meringue.
+One thing to note is that when spreading the meringue on top of the lemon filling, it's best to avoid any pockets of air, which will prevent any premature weeping.

 There is a lot of acid in this pie, thanks to the lemon juice.
-In order to avoid any metallic taste, avoid any metal tools or pans when making the filling, except for stainless steel.
-When lemon juice comes into contact with a non-stainless steel metal surface, its corrosive properties react on the metal and the lemon juice can take on a metallic taste.
+In order to avoid any metallic taste, avoid using metal tools or pans when making the filling, except for stainless steel.
+When lemon juice comes into contact with a non-stainless steel metal surface, its corrosive properties react with the metal and it can take on a metallic taste.
 It's best to use glass bowls, nylon strainers, and stainless steel pots when making the lemon filling.
-Also, don't let the lemon juice sit in any non-glass bowl for any period of time, even stainless steel.
+Also, don't let the lemon juice sit in a non-glass bowl, even stainless steel, for any period of time.

-Okay, okay I know this is getting long now, but there is a lot to say when it comes to Lemon Meringue Pie.
-Finally, I'm sharing below some tips for making this recipe!
+Okay, okay, I know this is getting long now, but there is a lot to say when it comes to Lemon Meringue Pie.
+Finally, I'm sharing some tips for making this recipe!

-- Don't let the eggs and sugar sit too long together: Sugar can coagulate egg yolks.
-Straining it at the end can fix this if it does accidentally happen.
+- Don't let the eggs and sugar sit together for too long: Sugar can coagulate egg yolks.
+If this happens accidentally, straining them at the end can fix it.

 - Don’t walk away from the lemon filling.
 It takes no more than 10 minutes to cook.
-Also, it’s incredibly important to stir almost constantly in the beginning when you are cooking it to ensure no egg yolks get stuck to the bottom of the pot and scramble.
+Also, it’s incredibly important to stir almost constantly to ensure no egg yolks get stuck to the bottom of the pot and scramble.

 - Lastly, put the cooked filling directly into the prepared pie crust.
-It will set pretty firm; you want to make sure the lemon filling sets inside of the pie crust instead of a bowl.
-You can make it ahead of time, and place it into the pie plate later, but it won't set quite as nicely as it would immediately after making it.
+It will set pretty firm, so you'll ideally want the lemon filling to evenly fill the pie crust instead of taking the shape of a bowl.
+You can make the filling ahead of time and place it into the pie plate later, but it won't set quite as nicely as it would by filling the pie shell immediately after making it.

 I am so honored when you make a recipe from my site!
-If you make this Lemon Meringue Pie, please leave a comment and a star rating with your experience!
-If you have any questions about this recipe, feel free to comment here, too!
+If you make this Lemon Meringue Pie Recipe, please leave a star ⭐️⭐️⭐️⭐️⭐️ rating with your experience!
+If you have any questions about this recipe, feel free to comment here, and tag me on Instagram!

 This Lemon Meringue Pie has a lemon-scented shortbread pastry, a balanced and bright lemon filling and the fluffiest swiss meringue top.
 Make this once, and you'll find your forever Lemon Meringue Pie recipe.